 Second-Year Project Prospectus

 On the first Monday in May, a one- to three-page prospectus of the student's proposed second-year project is due (see below).
 That prospectus, outlining the research problem, rationale, hypotheses, and tentative design should be turned in to the student's advisor.
+All students will also present their second year project prospectus at the final Developmental Area Meeting of the spring semester.

 Graduate students must be enrolled for at least 9 hours (3 courses) to be full-time students (typically PSY 390 and 2 organized courses).
 Courses and seminars taken during this year will include departmental core courses not yet taken, advanced courses and seminars in developmental psychology, and other courses in psychology or other departments relevant to the student's individual needs and interests.